-The County is reporting a deficit in the General Grants Fund of \$5,768,430.
-This deficit is primarily the result an improvement project for which reimbursement is not available until the completion and approval of work.
-The Library Grants Fund reported a deficit fund balance of \$4,575,497 at December 31, 2017.
+The County is reporting a deficit the Library Grants Fund of \$5,972,037 at December 31, 2018.
 This was the result of Management's decision to make major renovations to leased property that houses the County's central library.
 The County then sublet space to SUNY Upstate Medical University, entering into a twenty-year lease.
 The rent from this lease will be used to fund this deficit in the years to come.
-In 2012 the County sold Van Duyn Home and Hospital and ceased providing residential nursing services.
-The nursing home operation incurs certain legacy costs such as retiree benefits and debt.
-In 2017, accumulated fund balance that remained in the Van Duyn Fund after the sale was depleted and the fund ended with a deficit of \$2,475,463.
-This amount will be covered by the General Fund in 2018.
-All future legacy costs will be budgeted for and accounted in the General Fund.